MicroEJ/docs/ApplicationDeveloperGuide/managedc/compilation.rst

 If your module consists of multiple C files, make sure to append all the object files to the command line.

-The resulting file, ``my_app.wasm``, will be a linked WebAssembly module consisting of all content from the object files (functions, globals, constants).
+The resulting file, ``my_app.wasm``, will be a linked Wasm module consisting of all content from the object files (functions, globals, constants).
 This module can now be bound to a :ref:`Java @WasmModule <managedc.bind.module>`.

 .. _managedc.link.command_line_options: